martinandersson/nomagichttp/README.md

 Hello Stranger!
 ```

-We just started the app using Gradle.
-Even so, the start-up time is negligible.
 In a real-world scenario where Java is used directly, the start-up time is
 pretty much instantaneous.
 Be prepared for uber-fast development cycles and
 running real HTTP exchanges in your test cases, _because you can_.